 KBN’s funding program

-KBN maintains the highest possible credit rating, (Aaa/AAA, Stable/Stable), from Moody’s and Standard & Poor’s and is identified as one of three systemically important financial institutions in Norway.
+KBN maintains the highest possible credit rating, (Aaa/AAA, Stable/Stable), from Moody’s and Standard & Poor’s and is identified as one of two systemically important financial institutions in Norway.

 Kommunalbanken (“KBN”), 100% owned by the Kingdom of Norway, rated Aaa (stab)/AAA (stab), priced their second

 USD benchmark of 2019; a new USD 1.5 billion 5-year RegS/144A transaction.
 The issue has a final maturity of 19th June 2024,

 pays a semi-annual coupon of 2.000% and has an issue price of 99.868%, to give a spread of 15.6 basis points over the 2.000%

 US Treasury due May 2024, equivalent to mid-swaps +15 basis points.
 More